dainyleen/quiz/README.md

-# quiz
+# Quiz
-a simple  javascript program that asks 5 questions to a user and displays the overall on the browser.
+A simple  javascript program that asks 5 questions to a user and displays the overall on the browser.

-## give it a go
+## Give it a go

 https://dainyleen.github.io/quiz